UncleSamSwiss/ioBroker.loxone/README.md

 Provided by door controllers.

 -   `bell` (ro) whether the bell is ringing
--   `lastBellEvents` (ro) array containing the timestamps for each bell-activity that wasn�t answered
+-   `lastBellEvents` (ro) array containing the timestamps for each bell-activity that wasn't answered
 -   `version` (ro) Loxone Intercoms only - text containing the currently installed firmware versions
 -   `answer` (wo) writing any value to this state will deactivate the bell

 This type of channel might contain other devices.
 See the respective chapter for more information.

+### Intelligent Room Controller V2

+Provided by the intelligent room controller V2 since Miniserver 10.0.

+TODO: Documentation currently missing

 ### Jalousie